XM30 Mechanized Infantry Combat Vehicle

 Phase 2 Contract Awards

-• November 1, 2022 - It was reported that all five firms had submitted their XM-30 digital designs before the Nov.
+- Nov.
+1, 2022 - All five firms had submitted their XM-30 digital designs before the Nov.
 1 deadline.
 All five proposals reportedly were hybrid electric vehicles.

 Phase 3 and 4 Contract Awards